Arthur Robes

-Arthur Bardillon Robes is a Filipino politician and the current mayor of San Jose del Monte, Bulacan.
-Robes also served as the former Representative of the lone district of San Jose del Monte for three consecutive terms from 2007 to 2016.
-He is married to the current Representative of San Jose del Monte, Florida "Rida" Perez-Robes.
-Robes has a degree in Bachelor of Science in Commerce, major in Marketing at the San Sebastian College – Recoletos.
+Arturo "Arthur" Bardillón Robes is a Filipino politician who has been the representative for San Jose del Monte's at-large district since 2025.
+He previously held the seat from 2007 to 2016 and served as the mayor of San Jose del Monte from 2016 to 2025.

 Education

-Robes graduated from the San Sebastian College – Recoletos with a Bachelor of Science in Commerce, major in Marketing, in 1998.
+Robes graduated from the San Sebastián College – Recoletos with a Bachelor of Science in Commerce, major in Marketing, in 1998.
 After graduating, he took up a Management course at the Asian Institute of Management and at the University of the Philippines, as well as an Executive Course at the Development Academy of the Philippines.